Before you continue to use RealWealth

 Total Tax Burden: 8.18%

-Washington state is home to several major employers and a younger population, due largely to no corporate income tax.
-With higher sales, excise and gasoline taxes than most states, Washington’s overall tax burden is 8.20%, #19 in the U.S.
+Due largely to the lack of corporate income tax, Washington state is home to several major employers and a younger population.
+With higher sales, excise, and gasoline taxes than most states, Washington’s overall tax burden is 8.20%, #19 in the U.S.

 Total Tax Burden: 8.20%

 Nevada is another state with no income tax for its residents.
 Relying mostly on revenue from high sales taxes.
-The overall tax burden for Nevadans is 8.26%, making it the worst no income tax state.
+The overall tax burden for Nevadans is 8.26%, making it the worst state with no income tax.
 However, the tax burden puts Nevada at 22 out of 50 compared to all states.

 Total Tax Burden: 8.26%